How to Adopt From South Africa

 AGENCY FEES

-U.S. AGENCY*: The agency fee covers AGCI’s cost to facilitate your adoption with agency and government officials in both the United States and foreign country.
-Processing expenses for AGCI include, but are not limited to, personnel costs, administrative overhead, operational costs, staff training and education, state, federal, and international licensing and accreditations, communications and insurance.
-(1/2 due with completion of contract and 1/2 due six months after contract)
+U.S. AGENCY*: Processing expenses for AGCI include, but are not limited to, personnel costs, administrative overhead, operational costs, staff training and education, state, federal, and international licensing and accreditations, oversight and supervision of cooperating agencies, post-adoption support services, communications and insurance.
+The agency fee covers AGCI’s cost to facilitate your adoption with agency and government officials in the United States and abroad.

 HOME STUDY AND POST-ADOPTION

 These fees cover the cost of facilitating an international adoption in South Africa.
-These fees include, but are not limited to costs related to personnel, administration, training and education, legal fees and communications associated with government and agency authorities, government fees, and care of your child prior to the completion of your adoption (Due with completion of dossier and referral packet as indicated on fee schedule).
+These fees include, but are not limited to costs related to personnel, administration, training and education, legal fees and communications associated with government and agency authorities, government fees, and care of your child prior to the completion of your adoption.

 ADDITIONAL & THIRD PARTY EXPENSES